 The chapel is now closed until 28 March 2015.
 Entry is by pre-booked ticket only; click here to book tickets.
 The chapel can only accommodate 25 people at a time.
 It is essential that groups pre-book their visit by calling 01635 278394.
 Group visits are normally held on days when the chapel is closed to general visitors.

 Many people like to experience the chapel in silence, but if you would like an audio introduction to the paintings, our volunteers, visitors and experts have created one that you can download onto your smartphone or MP3 player.

 Please remember to bring your headphones with you, and start the podcast just before your enter the chapel, to ensure that other visitors are not disturbed while you enjoy the commentary.
 This short guide is nine minutes long.

 From the past to the future.
-Sandham is a fitting focal point to mark the 2014 anniversary, and so we're working on a new project to help conserve the chapel, working with the local community to preserve this special place for future generations.
+Sandham is a fitting focal point to mark the First World War centenary years, and so we have been working on a project to help conserve the chapel, working with the local community to preserve this special place for future generations.

 The Heritage Lottery Fund has provided a unique opportunity to create a legacy for Sandham Memorial Chapel.
 HLF has supported us in undertaking restoration and improving our visitors’ experience.